Do not dial 9 before 9-1-1 when calling from a campus phone.

-The Center for Health and Counseling provides a crisis response team.
+The Counseling and Disability Services provides a crisis response team.
 The team is comprised of trained Student Affairs professionals (crisis coordinators on-call) who rotate on-call duty.
 The team provides an immediate crisis response and intervention and coordinates follow through, during and after a crisis.
 The Department of Public Safety communicator will contact the Team when warranted.

 All students are obligated at all times to assume responsibility for their actions.
 Alleged violations of the Code of Student Conduct are adjudicated in accordance with established procedure.
 For further information about the judicial system, contact the Office of Judicial Affairs.

 The residence halls are open to residents and their guests.
 The residence halls have a main desk staffed daily.
 Residence hall exterior doors are locked from 12:00 p.m. to 7:00 a.m.
 Only residents are issued keys for access after hours.